StijnKolkman/Dual_Camera_recorder/README.md

 ---

 ## Usage
+NOTE: make sure that in windows your 'system --> display --> scale' setting is 100%.
+Otherwise the shown camera frame doesn't fit
 ### Full pipeline (`main.py`)

 This will launch the GUI recorder, then automatically run tracking and trajectory reconstruction when recording finishes.